DefinitelyTyped/tsd/README.md

 6. Take right click on `tsd-config.json` file and select `Include In Project`.
 Now you can edit this file on visual Studio.
 [See configuration section](https://github.com/Diullei/tsd#tsd-configuration).

-7. Try install `jquery` definition file using `tsd install jquery` on NuGet Console and go to Vidual Studio Solution Explorer and select `Show All Files`(if it is not enabled) to view `ts-definition` folder with `jquery` definition file.
+7. Try install `jquery` definition file using `tsd install jquery` on NuGet Console and go to Vidual Studio Solution Explorer and select `Show All Files`(if it is not enabled) to view `typings` folder with `jquery` definition file.
 Include this folder in project.

 > You can test other TSD commands like `tsd all` [See usage section](https://github.com/Diullei/tsd#usage).